Semantics

 Final thought

-Semantic classes are a corner stone of MaintainableCSS.
+Semantic classes are a cornerstone of MaintainableCSS.
 Without them, everything else makes little sense.
 Name something based on what it is and everything else falls into place.